QGY511/Large-Scale-Data-Mining/README.md

-# Large Scale Data Mining Project
+# Large-Scale Data Mining Project

-This repository contains projects related to large scale data mining.
+This repository contains projects related to large-scale data mining.
 Our four main sub-projects include Classification, Data Clustering, Recommender System, Regression Analysis, and Twitter Data Analysis.

 ## Description

-1. **Classification**: This project focuses on applying various machine learning classification algorithms to predict the class of certain data points.
+1. **Classification**: This project applies various machine learning classification algorithms to predict the class of certain data points.

-2. **Data Clustering**: The aim of this project is to group similar items in our dataset using unsupervised machine learning clustering algorithms.
+2. **Data Clustering**: This project aims to visualize similar items in our dataset using unsupervised machine learning clustering algorithms.

 3. **Recommender System**: In this project, we build a system to suggest products to customers based on their past preferences.